apache/nutch/src/plugin/index-replace/README.txt

     The format of the property is a list of regexp replacements, one line per field being modified.
 Field names would be one of those from https://wiki.apache.org/nutch/IndexStructure.

-    The fieldname preceeds the equal sign.
+    The fieldname precedes the equal sign.
 The first character after the equal sign signifies the delimiter for the regexp, the replacement value and the flags.

 Replacement Sequence